minio/docs/source/includes/k8s/deploy-operator.rst

 Each pod runs three containers:

 - MinIO Container that runs all of the standard MinIO functions, equivalent to basic MinIO installation on baremetal.
-  This container stores and retrieves objects in the provide mount points (persistent volumes).
+  This container stores and retrieves objects in the provided mount points (persistent volumes).

 - InitContainer that only exists during the launch of the pod to manage configuration secrets during startup.
   Once startup completes, this container terminates.